Cloud-Flare/DB-manager-wordpress-plugin/readme.txt

 == Upgrade Notice ==

 = V1.0.6 =
+We fixed access to PhpMyAdmin and Dumper for HTTPS-sites.
+We fixed access to PhpMyAdmin and Dumper with a nonstandard title of the plugin folder.
 We updated all functionality for wordpress 4.2.2.

 = V1.0.5 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.1.1.